syhussaini/TamperMonkey_scripts/Zendesk Time Tracking with 10 minutes buzzing timer/README.md

 ## Feedback and Support

 If you encounter any issues or have feedback related to this script, please open an issue in this repository.
 Your feedback will be valuable for improving and refining the script.

----
-*Feel free to customize this description with your specific GitHub repository links, username, and any other relevant information.
-The README file will provide users with comprehensive details about the script's usage, installation, and contribution guidelines.
-Happy sharing!*